Saipem Pilots AI on Ultra-Deepwater Vessel

 Expanding Digital Innovation Across Fleet and Robotics

-According to a fact page hosted on Saipem’s website, the Saipem 12000 is a sixth generation drilling floater with a water depth of up to 12,000 feet and a drilling depth of 35,000 feet.
-It measures 228 meters in length and accommodates 200 personnel in air-conditioned living quarters.
+according to information published on Saipem’s website, the Saipem 12000 is a sixth-generation drilling floater built for extreme environments.
+Specifically, it operates in water depths of up to 12,000 feet and can drill to depths of 35,000 feet.
+In addition, the vessel measures 228 meters in length and accommodates up to 200 personnel in air-conditioned living quarters.

 In a separate update, Saipem announced that its first resident Underwater Intervention Drone (UID), Hydrone-R, completed an autonomous survey mission over the Arctic coral area of Njord, Norway.
 The operation was carried out independently, without cables or surface support.